akashdevbuilds/lumina-ai-debugger/README.md

 # Lumina: AI Powered Bug Explainer

-Learn to debug smarter with Lumina, an educational tool combining enhanced static and dynamic code analysis with AI powered explanations to help developers and learners understand why bugs happen.
+Learn to debug smarter with Lumina, a tool combining enhanced static and dynamic code analysis with AI powered explanations to help developers and learners understand why bugs happen.

 ## 🚀 Project Overview